MikkelSchubert/paleomix/docs/phylo_pipeline/usage.rst

 Multiple sequence alignment
 ---------------------------

 Multiple sequence alignment (MSA) is currently carried out using MAFFT, if enabled.
-Note that it is still nessesary to run the MSA command (see below), even if the multiple sequence alignment itself is disabled (for example in the case where indels are not called in the genotyping step).
+Note that it is still necessary to run the MSA command (see below), even if the multiple sequence alignment itself is disabled (for example in the case where indels are not called in the genotyping step).
 This is because the MSA step is responsible for generating both the unaligned multi-FASTA files, and the aligned multi-FASTA files.
-It is nessesary to run the 'genotyping' step prior to running the MSA step (see above).
+It is necessary to run the 'genotyping' step prior to running the MSA step (see above).

 It is possible to select among the various MAFFT algorithms using the "Algorithm" key, and additionally to specify command-line options for the selected algorithm::